jodyanna/github-repo-summary/README.md

 ![Alt text](./src/img/preview.png?raw=true "Preview")

-# Installation
-Please wait for npm package.

-Until then, component code can be copied from the src/components directory in this repo.

 # How To Use
 The GitHubSummary component serves as the main container for all statistics gathered from GitHub's API.